-American baritone Ben Edquist is one of today's premier interpreters of contemporary American opera.
-As a recent member of the Houston Grand Opera Studio, where he originated the roles of Edward Kynaston in Carlisle Floyd’s Prince of Players, the baritone Angel in Jake Heggie and Gene Scheer’s It’s a Wonderful Life, and Sir Walter Raleigh in Gregory Spears’ O Columbia.
-Other highlights with Houston Grand Opera include: Belcore in L’elisir d’amore, the leading role of the Pilot in The Little Prince, Wagner in Faust, Jigger Craigin in Carousel, the Captain in Eugene Onegin, Sciarrone in Tosca, a last minute step-in performance of the Count in Le nozze di Figaro, and, most recently, Marchese d’Obigny in La traviata and the leading role of Older Thompson in Glory Denied.
+Baritone Ben Edquist is one of today's premier interpreters of contemporary American opera.
+As a recent member of the Houston Grand Opera Studio he originated the roles of Edward Kynaston in Carlisle Floyd’s Prince of Players, the baritone Angel in Jake Heggie and Gene Scheer’s It’s a Wonderful Life, and Sir Walter Raleigh in Gregory Spears’ O Columbia.
+Other highlights with Houston Grand Opera include: Belcore in L’elisir d’amore, the Pilot in The Little Prince, Jigger Craigin in Carousel, the Count in Le nozze di Figaro, and Older Thompson in Tom Cipullo's Glory Denied.

 Mr. Edquist has spent his summers performing with the Glimmerglass Festival and Wolf Trap Opera.
 After a season with the Wolf Trap Opera Studio in which he sang the role of Antonio in Il viaggio a Reims, he returned as a Filene Young Artist to perform the roles of William in The Fall of the House of Usher and the Father in The Juniper Tree.
 Mr. Edquist made his Glimmerglass Festival debut in 2014 as Jigger Craigin in Carousel, and returned to the festival the following season to perform Papageno in a new production of The Magic Flute.
 Other roles include Sid in Albert Herring, Antonio in Le nozze di Figaro, Charlie in Jake Heggie's Three Decembers, and Guglielmo in Così fan tutte.